misterorion/plausible-proxy/README.md

 Service to reverse proxy analytics to plausible.io

-Builds and runs on Google Cloud.
+Builds with Cloud Build and deploys to Cloud Run.

-Add the paths below to your load balancer and set them to point at the Cloud Run backend:
+Add the paths below to your load balancer and set them to point at the Cloud Run NEG:

 ```
 /js/script.js